Crestron/cosu/README.md

 It also may provide some basic needs for developers.

-The model is intentially limited to create a single Root Certificate, a single Intermediate Certificate, and a number of device certificates.
+The model is intentionally limited to create a single Root Certificate, a single Intermediate Certificate, and a number of device certificates.
 It is not meant to be full CA management platform.

 #To Use: